 I love the creamy salad dressing served at places like Shogun, or perhaps you have a local Japanese Teppanyaki place where they serve up a fresh salad before every meal.
 For a long time, I pondered over what made those salads so amazing.
 I believe the ingredient you really need is fresh miso paste.
 I won’t lie, the ingredient is likely to be found at a larger grocery store, often in the product section, or an Asian market.
 Miso adds a salty rich flavor that you don’t want to miss.
 Don’t fret you can enjoy the miso you use in many other recipes.

 The ingredients in the recipe are mayonnaise for the creamy base, seasoned rice vinegar, rice cooking wine (mirin), peanut oil, fresh garlic, sugar, soy sauce, and miso.
-Some of these you may already have in your pantry if you do a lot of Asian style cooking.
-I know if you try this salad dressing it will soon become a favorite!
+If you do a lot of Asian-style cooking, some of these you may already have in your pantry.
+If you need it, here’s another online source for a wide variety of ingredients used in Japanese cuisine.

 More Teppanyaki Copycat Recipes